 Breast asymmetry can be a congenital issue or acquired.
 Congenital issues include unilateral underdevelopment, accessory nipples, and in some cases, the difference is related to a congenital syndrome known as Poland Syndrome.
 Poland Syndrome comprises of a range of issues and in the more serious cases, may involve having hand deformity and cardiac problem.

-Breast asymmetry is extremely common and probably around 95% of female has some degree of difference between the two breasts.
+Breast asymmetry is extremely common and probably around 95% of females have some degree of difference between the two breasts.
 The asymmetry can be related to shapes, nipple height, volume and in some cases, there are issues such as breast constriction, specific areas of tissue deficit, over-projection of nipple areola complex (Herniation).
-For most female, this is not an issue but for those with 1 or more cup size difference between the two sides, finding bras that are suitable, going swimming or undressing can become an issue.
+For most females, this is not an issue but for those with 1 or more cup size difference between the two sides, finding bras that are suitable, going swimming or undressing can become an issue.

-After surgery, patient is advised to wear a sport bra with no underwire or lateral push for six weeks.
+After surgery, the patient is advised to wear a sports bra with no underwire or lateral push for six weeks.
 No active physical work, weight lift, running.